freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 when the ELF module gets the final relocations applied.
 The selection of which code to use is governed by the small piece of user provided code, attached to the symbol, the so called resolver function.
-Ifuncs provide the a convenient way to select between different machine-specific implementations of the parts of the code, without the ugliness and unsafety of the alternative approach, which is runtime patching.
+Ifuncs provide a convenient way to select between different machine-specific implementations of the parts of the code, without the ugliness and unsafety of the alternative approach, which is runtime patching.